twizinho/about-me/README.md

 # helo! my name is twizinho!

-- gender-fluid and graysexual [him / him]
+- gender-fluid and graysexual. [him / him.]
-- 15 yr old from brazil
+- 15 yr old from brazil.
-- Friday Night Funkin' chart savvy and programming noob
+- Friday Night Funkin' chart savvy and programming noob. [i'm more "experienced" with Lua.]